2. Supporting vulnerable workers

 Questions to help you support vulnerable workers

-- What else can we do to help people coming back to work?
+- What else can we do to help people coming back to the workplace?

 - What can you do?